Charles Willson Peale: American Revolution

+In 1794, Peale designed the first state seal of Maryland.

 One of his most celebrated paintings is The Staircase Group (1795), a double portrait of his sons Raphaelle and Titian, is painted in the trompe-l'œil style and appears today in the Philadelphia Museum of Art.
+While interplaying with space and illusion, the painting also subtly commented on political debates about nationalism, education, and civic identity in the early America.

-Philadelphia Museum founding
+Philadelphia Museum

 Peale had a great interest in natural history, and organized the first U.S. scientific expedition in 1801.
-These two major interests combined in his founding of what became the Philadelphia Museum in Philadelphia, later known as Peale's American Museum.
-It housed a diverse collection of botanical, biological, and archaeological specimens.
+These two major interests combined in his founding of the Philadelphia Museum in 1784, also known as Peale's museum.
+It housed a diverse collection of botanical, biological, and archaeological specimens, along with hundreds of pictures.

 In 1786, Peale was elected to the American Philosophical Society.

 The museum contained a large variety of birds which Peale himself acquired, and in many instances mounted, having taught himself taxidermy.
 In 1792, Peale initiated a correspondence with Thomas Hall, of the Finsbury Museum, City Road, Finsbury, London proposing to purchase British stuffed items for his museum.
 Eventually, an exchange system was established between the two, whereby Peale sent American birds to Hall in exchange for an equal number of British birds.
 This arrangement continued until the end of the century.
-The Peale Museum was the first to display a mastodon skeleton (which in Peale's time were referred to as mammoth bones; these common names were amended by Georges Cuvier in 1800, and his proposed usage is that employed today) that Peale found in New York State.
+The Peale Museum was the first to display a mastodon skeleton (which in Peale's time were referred to as mammoth bones; these common names were amended by Georges Cuvier in 1800, and his proposed usage is that employed today) that Peale found in New York.
 Peale worked with his son to mount the skeleton for display.

 The display of the mammoth bones entered Peale into a long-standing debate between Thomas Jefferson and Comte de Buffon.
 Buffon argued that Europe was superior to the Americas biologically, which was illustrated through the size of animals found there.
-Jefferson referenced the existence of these "mammoths" (which he believed still roamed northern regions of the continent) as evidence for a greater biodiversity in America.
+Jefferson referenced the existence of these "mammoths" (which he believed still roamed northern regions of the continent) as evidence for a greater biodiversity in North America.
 Peale's display of these bones drew attention from Europe, as did his method of re-assembling large skeletal specimens in three dimensions.

 The museum was among the first to adopt Linnaean taxonomy.
 This system drew a stark contrast between Peale's museum and his competitors who presented their artifacts as mysterious oddities of the natural world.

 The museum underwent several moves during its existence.
-At various times it was located in several prominent buildings including Independence Hall and the original home of the American Philosophical Society.
+At various times it was located in several prominent buildings, including Independence Hall and the original home of the American Philosophical Society.

-The museum would eventually fail, in large part because Peale was unsuccessful at obtaining government funding.
+The museum eventually failed, in large part because Peale was unsuccessful at obtaining government funding.
 After his death, the museum was sold to, and split up by, showmen P. T. Barnum and Moses Kimball.